Updated June 20, 2023

 The following article provides an outline for Power BI Bullet Chart.
-Bullet Chart is a visualization chart type which gives excellent insight.
+A bullet Chart is a visualization chart type that gives excellent insight.
 Though slightly complex, the chart is an effective tool for measuring the performance of KPI.
-Power BI provides an elaborate mechanism to build bullet charts, and use them for decision making.
-These charts are useful, especially in situations where performance measurement of various categories is to be carried out.
+Power BI provides an elaborate mechanism to build and use bullet charts for decision-making.
+Bullet charts prove particularly useful when conducting performance measurements across different categories.

 How to Create Bullet Chart in Power BI?

-In order to understand the concept of a bullet chart in Power BI, we are going to use the Product Sales dataset.
-The dataset contains data pertaining to six different products.
-There are five measures given for each product which are Actual, Target, Poor, Good and Excellent.
-Using these measures we are going to build bullet charts or each of the products.
+We will use the Product Sales dataset to understand the concept of a bullet chart in Power BI.
+The dataset contains data about six different products.
+For each product, there are five measures provided: Actual, Target, Poor, Good, and Excellent.
+Using these measures, we are going to build bullet charts for each of the products.
 The bullet chart takes into consideration multiple measures.
 Let’s go through the demonstration as follows.
 To create a Bullet Chart, we will need data.
-So you can download the excel workbook from the below link which is used for this example.
+So you can download the Excel workbook from the below link, which is used for this example.

-In the following section, we will go through the detailed step-by-step process to create a Bullet Charts in Power BI.
+The following section will go through the detailed step-by-step process to create Bullet Charts in Power BI.

 Step 1: Load the dataset into Power BI.
-For that click on Get Data Menu under Home Tab.
-From the drop-down menu of Get Data, select appropriate data source type.
-In this case, it is Excel, so clicked on Excel as shown by the below screenshot.
+For that, click on the Get Data Menu under Home Tab.
+Select the appropriate data source type from the Get Data drop-down menu.
+In this case, it is Excel, so click on Excel, as shown by the below screenshot.

 Step 2: In the Navigator pane, select the appropriate sheet from the workbook (Sales in this case).
-The data from the sheet gets loaded as can be seen on the right-hand side of the pane.
-Finally, click on the Load button, highlighted in yellow, to load the data into Power BI.
+The pane on the right-hand side displays the loaded data from the sheet.
+Finally, click the Load button highlighted in yellow to load the data into Power BI.

-Step 3: We have loaded the data as can be seen below.
+Step 3: We have loaded the data, as seen below.

-Step 4: Bullet chart is not available as an in-built chart option in the Visualizations section, and it needs to be imported from the marketplace.
-Just click on “Import a custom visual” icon in the Visualizations section, and in the menu that pops-up, click on “Import from marketplace”.
+Step 4: The bullet chart is unavailable as an in-built chart option in the Visualizations section and must be imported from the marketplace.
+Just click on the “Import a custom visual” icon in the Visualizations section, and click “Import from the marketplace” in the pop-up menu.

-Step 6: We can use Corporate or Student ID only to access this feature.
-Successful login takes us to Power BI Visuals Marketplace as shown by the following screenshot.
-Click on Marketplace, and the available visuals appear.
+Step 6: We can only use a Corporate or Student ID to access this feature.
+Successful login takes us to Power BI Visuals Marketplace, as shown in the screenshot.
+Click on the marketplace, and the available visuals appear.
 We must select the required visuals from these options.
 Search the required one in the search box located on the left-hand side.

-Step 7: When we search ‘bullet’ in Marketplace, various options for the visualization appear from which we can select the required one.
-Read the description for the option to be selected prior to proceeding ahead.
+Step 7: When we search ‘bullet’ in the marketplace, various options for visualization appear from which we can select the required one.
+Read the description for the option to be specified before proceeding ahead.
 We selected the first Bullet Chart option.
-Click on the Add button on the right-hand side of the chart tool, in order to add the chart into Power BI.
+Click the Add button on the right-hand side of the chart tool to add the chart to Power BI.

-Step 8: When the chart gets successfully imported into Power BI, we get a success message as shown by the screenshot below.
+Step 8: After successfully importing the chart into Power BI, a success message will appear, as shown in the screenshot below.
 Click on Ok to proceed ahead.

 Step 9: The following screenshot shows the newly imported bullet chart visualization being highlighted.
 Click on the bullet chart symbol in the Visualizations section.

-Step 10: We get a bullet chart layout as can be seen on the left-hand side of the following screenshot.
-We will bring requisite fields into this layout in order to obtain the required bullet chart.
+Step 10: We get a bullet chart layout, as can be seen on the left-hand side of the following screenshot.
+We will bring requisite fields into this layout to obtain the required bullet chart.

-Step 11: Now, select the fields one-by-one.
+Step 11: Now, select the fields one by one.
 Select Product, Actual, Target, Poor, Good, and Excellent in this order.
-The order is very important in order to generate the right bullet chart.
+The order is significant to generate the right bullet chart.

-Step 12: When we follow the above step properly, the bullet charts get generated as can be seen in the following screenshot.
-Here the black colored bar inside represents the Actual measure, the slim vertical line represents Target, Gray, Sky Blue, and Red colors represent the Poor, Good, and Excellent measures respectively.
+Step 12: When we follow the above step properly, the bullet charts get generated, as seen in the following screenshot.
+Here the black-colored bar inside represents the Actual measure; the slim vertical line represents Target, and Gray, Sky Blue, and Red colors represent the Poor, Good, and Excellent measures, respectively.

 Step 14: First, we will change the orientation of the chart.
-For that in the “Orientation” section in the Format section, click on the requisite option.
+For that, click on the requisite option in the “Orientation” section in the Format section.
 From the available options, we selected the “Vertical Bottom” option.

 Step 15: When we select the “Vertical Bottom” option by following the above procedure, we get the vertical bullet chart.
 Observe that the product names appear below the bullet chart.